nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

             // Different event sources can form multiple sets of data with the same pipeline,
             // indicating that the pipeline can be triggered by multiple events.
             "pipeline": "$pipeline-name",
-            // optional
+            // Optional
             // The revision refers to the branch for retrieving the pipeline configuration.
             // If not specified, it will be determined based on the "revision" property value of the gitlab in event_sources.
             "revision": "$pipeline-revision"
         }
     ],
+    // destination refers to the target environment hosting the pipeline runtime.
     "destination": {
-      // The environment refers to the target environment for running the pipeline.
+      // environment refers to the environment name "environment": "$environment",
-      "environment": "$environment",
+      // Optional
-      // The namespace refers to the target namespace of the environment for running the pipeline.
+      // namespace refers to the customization namespace, which is used to run pipelines in the target environment's namespace,
+      // supporting multiple customization namespaces.
+      // If not specified, the default namespace with the same name as the pipeline runtime will be created.
       "namespace": "$namespace"
     },
-    // Optional.
+    // Optional
-    // The additionalResources refers to the custom resource of pipeline runtime, such as the need to deploy additional PVC.
+    // additionalResources refers to the resources needed for running pipelines, such as ConfigMap, PVC, etc.
+    // Pipeline resources customization supports specifying the code repository of the pipeline resources, its branch, and path.
     "additionalResources": {
       "git": {
-        // The codeRepo refers to the name of the code repository that stores the pipeline custom resource configurations.
+        // codeRepo refers to the name of the code repository storing pipeline resources.
-        // It can also have the same name as the pipeline runtime.
+        // If the codeRepo is the same as the pipelineSource,
+        // this indicates that the pipeline resources and the pipeline are stored in the same code repository.
+        // If the codeRepo is different from the pipelineSource,
+        // this indicates that the pipeline resources are stored in a separate code repository,
+        // which is suitable for scenarios like multiple pipelines sharing resources.
+        // In this case, the pipeline resource repository needs to be authorized to the pipeline to ensure the successful creation of pipeline resources.
         "codeRepo": "$pipeline-coderepo-name",
-        // The revision refers to the revision of the code repository that stores the pipeline custom resource configurations.
+        // revision refers to the revision of the code repository storing pipeline resources.
         "revision": "$pipeline-coderepo-revision",
-        // The path refers to the path of the code repository that stores the pipeline custom resource configurations.
+        // path refers to the path of the code repository storing pipeline resources.
         "path": "$pipeline-coderepo-path"
       }
+    },
+    // Optional
+    // hooks refers to the customization steps before or after pipeline execution.
+    // If plugins have been installed in the runtime-operator, customization steps can be added before or after pipeline execution.
+    // By default, no customization steps are supported.
+    "hooks": {
+        // pre_hooks refers to the steps before pipeline execution.
+        // If containing multiple steps in the pre_hooks setting, they will be executed in the arranged order.
+        "pre_hooks": [
+            {
+                // name refers to hook name.
+                "name": "$hook-name",
+                // vars refers to hook parameters.
+                "vars": {
+                    "$hook-params-1": "$hook-value-1",
+                    "$hook-params-2": "$hook-value-2"
+                },
+                // Optional
+                // alias refers to hook alias.
+                // In a pipeline runtime, the same hook cannot be set multiple times on the same side (either before or after pipeline execution).
+                // If the same hook is needed, it can only be added on different sides (before and after pipeline execution)
+                // and set the alias to ensure the hook name is not duplicated.
+                "alias": "$hook-alias-name"
+            }
+        ],
+        // post_hooks refers to the steps after pipeline execution.
+        // If containing multiple steps in the post_hooks setting, they will be executed in the arranged order.
+        "post_hooks": [
+            {
+                "name": "$hook-name",
+                "vars": {
+                    "$hook-params-1": "$hook-value-1",
+                    "$hook-params-2": "$hook-value-2"
+                },
+                "alias": "$hook-alias-name"
+            }
+        ]
     },
     // The isolation refers to the isolation of related resources of the project pipeline runtime, including: shared or exclusive.
     // shared means that multiple event_sources share resources.